Qmee is a survey site that differentiates itself by allowing instant payments to PalPal. But it pays poorly.

 Qmee review

-Like so many survey sites, Qmee promises to pay you for answering questions for product researchers.
-However, the pay is slight and respondents maintain that they often spend 10 or 20 minutes answering “screening” questions, only to be told that they don’t “qualify” to get paid to take the survey.
+Like many survey sites, Qmee promises to pay you for answering questions for product researchers.
+However, the pay is slight and respondents maintain that they often spend 10 or 20 minutes answering “screening” questions, only to be told that they don’t qualify to take the paid survey.

 Recommendations